LisaHJung/Download--Elasticsearch-and-Kibana-macOS-Linux-Windows-/README.md

 **Step 2: Relocate the downloaded file and extract the file**

-Where you relocate Kibana is up to you but for this tutorial, I have moved it to the desktop.
+Where you relocate Kibana is up to you but for this tutorial, I am moving it to the desktop.

-Once Kibana is downloaded(orange box), control-click on Kibana and click on show in folder.
+Once Kibana is downloaded(orange box), control-click on `Kibana` and click on `show in folder`.
 ![download Kibana](https://user-images.githubusercontent.com/60980933/99998021-4104e800-2d7b-11eb-8bfc-64f0d92299be.jpg)

 Select the downloaded Kibana(orange box) and move it to the desktop(green box).
 ![relocate kibana](https://user-images.githubusercontent.com/60980933/99998292-b07ad780-2d7b-11eb-8136-ba70ae8e22c7.jpg)

 Go to the desktop and unzip Kibana by double clicking on it(orange box).
 Once Kibana is unzipped, you will see a blue folder named Kibana on your desktop.

 ![unzip kibana](https://user-images.githubusercontent.com/60980933/99998479-fafc5400-2d7b-11eb-8004-48d9c7caa431.jpg)

 **Step 3: Run Kibana and ensure that everything is working properly**